ChainAgnostic/namespaces/alephium/caip2.md

 into distinct groups.
 The blockchain id includes both the network id and the group information.

+Each transaction has an origin and destination group.
+All transactions from by addressses in group `G1` to addresses in group `G2` will be included in chain `G1 -> G2`.
+If there are `G` groups on Alephium, there will be `G`*`G` chains inside of it.
+In Alephium, groups are like cities and chains are like roads connecting them.

+Both contract and address belong to a group.
+A contract deployed in one group can only be interacted with directly with an address from the same group.
+Therefore it is common for a dApp deployed in one group to request connection to an address within the same group.
+However a dApp deployed in all groups might request connection with an address from any group.

 The Network id can be one of three values: `mainnet`, `testnet` and `devnet`.